mtlynch/mtlynch.io/_posts/2017-11-14-how-to-hire-a-cartoonist-for-your-blog.md

   nav: main
 ---

-I had just written a passionate blog post.
-Too passionate, maybe, as I had written over 8,000 words of text, which is about 1,000 times longer than they average *Buzzfeed* article.
-Worse, it was mostly a giant wall of text with nary a visual element to break it up aside from some screenshots and tables (ooh, exciting tables!).
+I had just completed a passionate blog post.
+Too passionate, maybe, as I had written over 8,000 words of text.
+That's about 1,000 times longer than they average *Buzzfeed* article.
+Worse, it was a giant wall of text with nary a visual element to break it up aside from some screenshots and tables (ooh, exciting tables!).

 Then [*An Illustrated Book of Bad Arguments*](http://amzn.to/2jy2vND) popped into my mind.
-It's a beautifully illustrated book that explained logical fallacies in simple terms.
-I loved it.
-It used cartoons to present dry, academic ideas in a fun, engaging way.
+It's a beautifully illustrated book that explains logical fallacies.
+It uses cartoons to present dry, academic ideas in a fun, engaging way.

-It seemed clear that my behemoth tome of a blog article needed some cartoons to help the reader through it.
+Maybe if my massive tome of a blog article had some cartoons, one or two readers would get through the entire thing.
 I set about to hire a cartoonist, having no idea how to hire or work with one.

+TODO: Add excerpt and related image.

 * TOC
 {:toc}